matseda/TDT4250Assignment/README.md

 ## src
 This folder containes the generated model code made using the study.genmodel file.
 * In study.util/StudyValidator.java the implementation of the restriction for the Course is located.
 The method "validateCourse_courseCredits" is responsible for this restriction.

+# Constraints
+There are two constraint in this model
+* Semester (OCL): A semester cannot have more than 30 credits in total in mandatory courses.
+* Course (Java): A course cannot have less than 5.0 credits